 Spacing: 10 inches

 Hardiness Zone: (annual)

-Red Rubin Basil is an annual herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Red Rubin Basil is an annual herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant oval deep purple leaves with hints of dark red are usually harvested from early summer to early fall.
 The leaves have a delicious taste.

 The leaves are most often used in the following ways:

 Red Rubin Basil will grow to be about 16 inches tall at maturity, with a spread of 12 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
 This fast-growing annual will normally live for one full growing season, needing replacement the following year.

 This plant is quite ornamental as well as edible, and is as much at home in a landscape or flower garden as it is in a designated herb garden.
 It should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This is a selected variety of a species not originally from North America.
 It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.